Portable Air Cleaners

 - Be sure your filter has a HEPA filter (not HEPA-like)

 - The best air cleaners work by filtration alone.
 It is debatable whether “additive” air cleaners—employing technologies such as plasma wave, ionization, or photocatalytic oxidation (PCO)—actually work in a real home or school setting.
 Furthermore, the injection of additives may contribute to the formation of harmful pollutants.
-For more information on this topic, check out this article from Mother Jones.
+For more information on electronic air cleaners, check out this article from Mother Jones and this blog post from Energy Vanguard.

 - PACs provide the greatest benefit when they stay on for long stretches of time to provide baseline filtration.
 Steer clear of cleaners that only turn on when there is a spike in particles.